mbreed-author/mbreed-author.github.io/index.md

 <br/>

 The link [mybook.to/conjecture](https://mybook.to/conjecture) will take you to your local Amazon store.
 There you can read an extended extract using the *Look Inside* feature.
+There are also reviews on [Goodreads.com](https://www.goodreads.com/book/show/48593207-the-hammond-conjecture).

 <br/>